This post may contain affiliate links. Please read our disclosure policy.

 - Rinse the rice in a fine mesh sieve thoroughly in cold water until the water is clear.

-- Cover with a lid and cook on a low heat, for 18 minutes, then turn the heat off.
+- Lower the heat to low, cover with a lid and cook for 18 minutes without opening the lid.
+Then turn the heat off.

-- Remove the pan from the heat.
-Allow the rice to rest in the pot for about 5 minutes, without opening the lid, to absorb all the liquid and steam.
+- Remove the saucepan from the heat.
+Allow the rice to rest covered for 5 minutes in order to absorb all the liquid and steam.

 - Fluff the rice with a fork to separate the grains, and serve.